networknt/json-schema-validator/README.md

 // By default JSON Path is used for reporting the instance location and evaluation path config.setPathType(PathType.JSON_POINTER);
 // By default the JDK regular expression implementation which is not ECMA 262 compliant is used
-// Note that setting this to true requires including the optional joni or graaljs dependency
+// Note that setting this requires including optional depedencies
+// config.setRegularExpressionFactory(GraalJSRegularExpressionFactory.getInstance());
-// config.setEcma262Validator(true);
+// config.setRegularExpressionFactory(JoniRegularExpressionFactory.getInstance());

 // Due to the mapping the schema will be retrieved from the classpath at classpath:schema/example-main.json.
 // If the schema data does not specify an $id the absolute IRI of the schema location will be used as the $id.